dwjohnston/cv/README.md

 `npm run publish-pdf` - Publish the pdf

+Or `npm run publish-pdf my-cv.pdf` to give it your own filename.

 Feel free to use this for your own purposes.

 The main html file to edit is `src/assets/extra.html`